Knotx/knotx-fragments/handler/README.md

 ### Fragment Execution Log Consumer
 Fragment Execution Log Consumer receives fragment execution data when task evaluation ends.
 It can share this information with some external tools.
+By default it receives data only if given fragment ends with success.
+This can be changed by setting either `allowInvalidFragmentsHeader` or `allowInvalidFragmentsParam` option and providing HTTP header or query parameter in the request respectively.

 You can read more about consumers [here](https://github.com/Knotx/knotx-fragments/tree/master/handler/consumer).